cocos2d-x/fbx-conv/README.md

 FBX_SDK_ROOT to the directory where you installed the FBX SDK.
 Then run one of the generate_XXX scripts.
 These will generate a Visual Studio/XCode project, or a Makefile.

-How to
+Example
 ========
-Export all
+Export both .c3b and .c3t file
 fbx-conv -a xxx.fbx

-Export c3b
+Export .c3b
 fbx-conv -b xxx.fbx

-Export c3t
+Export .c3t
 fbx-conv -t xxx.fbx